COVID-19 Information Center

 - Allow distance (at least or about 6 feet) between yourself and others, especially where COVID-19 has been confirmed in surrounding communities.
 This is especially important for anyone over 60 years old, and anyone with underlying medical concerns that may put them at a higher risk of contraction of the virus.

-- There is currently no vaccine to prevent COVID-19.
-The best way to prevent illness is to avoid being exposed to the virus, which is thought to spread mainly from person-to-person:
+- The best way to prevent illness is to avoid being exposed to the virus, which is thought to spread mainly from person-to-person:

 - People in close contact with others (within about 6 feet)